 Claim benefits to help with housing costs

 You may be able to claim certain benefits if you can't meet your rent or mortgage payments whilst in prison.

 If you live with a partner

 If you have a mortgage, your partner may be able get a support for mortgage interest (SMI) loan as part of a claim for other benefits.

 You don't have to be married and they don't have to be named on the tenancy or mortgage agreement.

 If you're single

-If you live in a universal credit area, you can't usually make a new claim for UC or housing benefit when you're in prison.
+You can't usually make a new claim for universal credit when you're in prison.

-If you were already claiming UC as a single person before you went to prison, you can usually continue to get the housing costs element for up to 6 months if you're:
+If you were already claiming universal credit as a single person before you went to prison, you can usually continue to get the housing costs element for up to 6 months if you're:

 sentenced but likely to return home within 6 months